oldschoolgg/obdocs/FAQ.md

 The Skilling setup is where you equip skilling-related stuff, for example: Graceful or the Prospector outfit.

 You also have a cosmetic pet slot, shared across all gear setups.
-You can equip a pet to your gear using the `+equippet` command.
-The bot checks for the name of the pet rather than any coloquialisms, so, for example, to equip the Saradomin GWD pet, you would use `+equippet pet zilyana` and not `+equippet zilyana jr.`.
+It allows you to equip a pet, like its following your minion around.
+You can equip a pet using the `+equippet` command.
+For example, to equip the Commander Zilyana pet, you would use `+equippet pet zilyana`.
+You need to use the exact item name as it is ingame.

-##### How do I increase my number of kills per trip?
-A regularly updated list of item-based boosts exists in the [support server](http://support.oldschool.gg/) FAQ channel.
-You also recieve a 1% boost for every 5 hours you spend on a monster.
-To see information about a particular monster including requirements, boosts, and kills per trip, you can use the `+monster` command.

-##### Can I stop my minion if I send it out on a trip accidentally?
-This is currently not an option, but may be added in a future update.

 ##### How do I get money for a minion?
 There's two options: `+daily`, `+dice` or if you're lucky, someone will gift you money.